deprecated-packages/symplify/packages/Statie/README.md

         facebook: http://facebook.com/github
 ```

-...can be displayed in any template as:
+...can be used in any template as:

 ```twig
 # source/_layouts/default.latte